KBSummers/GradNotes/AlgorithmAnalysis_CSE551/README.md

 # Module 2
 ## Interval Scheduling
-- Interval Scheduling
    Job j starts at s~j~ and finished at f~j~
    Two jobs are compatible if they don't overlap.
    Goal: find max subset of mutually compatible jobs

-## Interval Partitioning

-### Interval Partitioning

-   Lecture j starts at s_j and finished at f_j
-   Goal: to find the minimum number of classrooms (or servers) to schedule all the lectures (or jobs), so that no two occur at the same time in the same room.

 There are four different aspects of the jobs that we can consider,
 * Earliest Start Time
 * Earliest Finish Time
 * Shortest Interval
 * Fewest Conflicts

+## Interval Partitioning

+### Interval Partitioning
+Lecture j starts at s_j and finished at f_j

+Goal: to find the minimum number of classrooms (or servers) to schedule all the lectures (or jobs), so that no two occur at the same time in the same room.

    * Observations *